WallStreetMojo

 2. Mean: Mean is whereas average of the data.

-3. Standard_Dev: Standard Deviation is a function to find the deviation of the data.
-(It has to be a positive number)
+3. Standard_Dev: Standard deviation is a function to find the deviation of the data.
+(It has to be a positive number).

 The graph we plot on this data is called a normal distribution graph.
 It is also known as a bell curve.
 What is the bell curve?
 A bell curve is a common distribution for a variable, i.e., how evenly a data is distributed.
 It has some.
-The chart we plot can be a line chart or scatter chart with smoothed lines.
+The chart we plot can be a line or scatter chart with smoothed lines.

 Normal Distribution Graph in Excel